Blingoose/e-commerce-api/README.md

 This can cause a response delay of up to 30 seconds for the first request that comes in after a period of inactivity.
 Open the link and wait for a response to wake the server up.

 **Notice 2-**
-Right now there is NO front end-page.
+Right now there is NO front-end page.
 When visiting the link you will get 'Route does not exist'.
 But it will work fine with Postman.

 ## Endpoints